 Work is a big part of your life.
 You spend a lot of time there and most or all of your other commitments and activities are dependent on the earnings it delivers.
 So, it’s important that you feel secure about your position, satisfied with the conditions under which you are employed and confident that you are being treated fairly.

-But things do go wrong: employers and colleagues take advantage, or behave unscrupulously or with prejudice and when they do you need to be able to speak to a specialist employment solicitor who will provide expert legal advice on settlement agreements, unfair dismissal, bullying or harassment claims, discrimination, disciplinary or grievance issues, and tribunal claims.
+But things do go wrong: employers and colleagues can take advantage, or behave unscrupulously or with prejudice.
+When they do, you need to be able to speak to a specialist employment solicitor who will provide expert legal advice on settlement agreements, unfair dismissal, bullying or harassment claims, discrimination, disciplinary or grievance issues, and tribunal claims.

 We also recognise that value for money is also a concern for you, so we provide estimates and updates to help you to project manage costs effectively.
 We offer a range of innovative pricing solutions to ensure that our services are tailored to your budget as well as your need.
 You may also find that household, contents or other insurance policies held by you or a member or your family feature provisions covering legal costs.
 We will discuss this with you when you call us.
 It is also worth noting that in order to reach agreement, especially a settlement agreement, your employer may be willing pay some or all of your legal fees.